jaysoo/nulogy-blog-posts/async-await.markdown

 - The ES7 [async function](https://github.com/lukehoban/ecmascript-asyncawait) proposal on GitHub.

-- Also, check out the [async generator](https://github.com/jhusain/asyncgenerator) proposal, which adds asynchronous generator functions that return Observables.
+- Also, check out the [async generator](https://github.com/jhusain/asyncgenerator) proposal, which adds asynchronous generator functions that return Observables instead of Promises.